-Santa Fe, NM, May 11, 2022 — Flow Science, Inc. founder Dr. C.W.
-“Tony” Hirt was awarded the prestigious John Campbell Medal at the Institute of Cast Metals Engineers award ceremony on March 25, 2022, in London.
-Dr. Hirt received the award for his unique, long-lasting contributions to the science and practice of metal casting through his development of the CFD software FLOW-3D and its casting-specific version, FLOW-3D CAST.
+Flow Science, Inc. founder Dr. C.W.
+“Tony” Hirt was awarded the prestigious John Campbell Medal from the Institute of Cast Metals Engineers.
+Dr. Hirt received the award for his unique, long-lasting contributions to the science and practice of metal casting through his development of the FLOW-3D and its casting-specific version, FLOW-3D CAST.

 The goal of a casting simulation is to predict casting defects and find the corrective measures to avoid such defects.
 To achieve this, the casting simulation must accurately predict the physical results.
 In this article, we illustrate a validation of FLOW-3D CAST by comparing simulation results with experimental findings.
 For this validation, we selected an aluminum casting with significant porosity defects.
 The extent of the porosities meant that the casting would not fulfill the functional specification and would be rejected.